OWASP/owasp-mastg/OMTG-Files/02_Crackmes/List_of_Crackmes.md

 Bonus challenge: De-obfuscate the virtual machine!

+### Installation

+Open the "Device" window in XCode and drag the IPA file into the list below "Installed Apps".

 Note: The IPA is signed with an Enterprise distribution certificate.
 You'll need to install the provisioning profile and trust the developer to run the app the "normal" way.
 Alternatively, re-sign the app with your own certificate, or run it on a jailbroken device (you'll want to do one of those anyway to crack it).

 ### Solutions